Cesco16/NanoExpansion/README.md

 ## Example of usage

 Here an example of NanoExpansion applied to a patient affected by Mytonic Dystrophy type 1 (DM1), which is characterized by an expansion of the CTG triplet in gene *DMPK*.
-Thanks to NanoExpansion, it is possible to characterize the wild-type allele:
+Thanks to NanoExpansion, it is possible to characterize the wild-type allele.
+The numbers in the plots represents the number of nucleotides in each region.
+The number of repeats is obtained dividing those numbers by the length of the repeat motif (in this case, 3).

 ![Example of wild-type allele in gene DMPK](images/str_eg2.PNG)